MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    > [!div class="mx-imgBorder"]
    > ![Start conversation](media/create-topic-21.png)

 7. Deploy the bot.
-Once the bot is created, you have the option to activate the bot on one of two web channels: The demo web site or your own custom web site.
+Once the bot is created, you have the option to activate the bot either on a demo web site or your own custom web site.
 Click **Deploy** in the navigation pane to open the Deploy page.

     To deploy the bot to the demo web site, click **Demo website**.